Edward Spears: Intrigues in Paris

-In September 1918, the Germans were in retreat and although praise for Britain came from Foch, the French press was off-hand.
-Bad feeling towards the British persisted after the armistice on 11 November 1918.
-In his victory speech to the Chamber of Deputies, Clemenceau did not even mention the British – 'calculated rudeness' according to Spears.
+By September 1918, the German retreat had begun.
+While Foch offered praise for Britain’s efforts, the French press remained indifferent.
+After the armistice on 11 November 1918, tensions persisted.
+In his victory speech to the Chamber of Deputies, Clemenceau did not mention Britain, a decision Spears viewed as deliberate.

 Romance and marriage

 Jessie Gordon

-In 1908, as a young cavalry officer, Spears suffered concussion after being knocked unconscious during a game of polo.
-He was treated in London and fell in love with Jessie Gordon, one of the two women running the nursing home where he was a patient.
-This affair would last for several years – often causing him distress.
+In 1908, while serving as a young cavalry officer, Spears suffered a concussion after being knocked unconscious during a polo match.
+He was treated at a nursing home in London, where he developed a relationship with Jessie Gordon, one of the two women running the facility.
+The affair lasted several years and was a source of emotional turmoil for him.